Cosmian/kms/README.md

 ## Building the KMS

-To avoid the _additive feature_ issues, the main artifacts - the CLI, the KMS server and the PKCS11 provider - should directly be built using `cargo build --release`within their own crate, not from the project root.
+To avoid the _additive feature_ issues, the main artifacts - the CLI, the KMS server, and the PKCS11 provider - should directly be built using `cargo build --release`within their own crate, not from the project root.